Global Frontier and Interdisciplinary Research Core for Deepening Investigations and Promoting Collaboration in Chemistry-oriented Fields

 Core topics: Strategic development of composite functional materials

-Objectives: This field aims to develop next-generation materials with novel functionalities.
+Objectives: This field aims to develop next-generation materials and molecular systems with novel functionalities.
 Our research emphasizes to synthesize of hybrids, composites, different materials in nano-scale.
-We also strive to elucidate the chemical interactions between functional materials and biological phenomena by treating biological tissues, such as biological membranes, which exhibit various functions (e.g., recognition, response, and reaction in biological bodies), as composite functional materials.
+We also strive to elucidate the chemical interactions between functional materials and biological phenomena by treating biological tissues, such as biological membranes, which exhibit various functions such as recognition, response, and reaction in biological bodies.

 Core topics: Material analysis based on composite measurements